VenkateshAddala/VenkateshAddala/_pages/projects.md

 ## 🚀 **Projects Across the Tech Universe**

+### **Scala-Based ETL Processing with Maven and PostgreSQL**
+Designed and implemented an ETL pipeline using Scala and Maven to process and refine large-scale datasets, substantially increasing processing efficiency and optimizing data retrieval performance with PostgreSQL.

+- **Tech Stack**: Scala, Maven, PostgreSQL,IntelliJ

 ### **Microservices CRUD Application (In Progress)**
 Developing a microservices-based application with CRUD operations.
 Dockerized services and Kubernetes will be used to ensure scalable deployment.